IndigoUnited/node-cross-spawn-async/README.md

 - It does not allow you to run `del` or `dir`
 - It does not properly escape arguments with spaces or special characters

-All these issues are handled correctly by `cross-spawn`.
+All these issues are handled correctly by `cross-spawn-async`.
 There are some known modules, such as [win-spawn](https://github.com/ForbesLindesay/win-spawn), that try to solve this but they are either broken or provide faulty escaping of shell arguments.